 Financial Literacy & Education

-Purposeful Finance is a financial literacy and education non-profit organization dedicated to improving the financial stability of the public.
-Purposeful Finance seeks to provide free and low-cost personal finance resources to targeted populations.
+Purposeful Finance is a non-profit financial literacy and advocacy organization dedicated to improving the financial stability of the public.
+Purposeful Finance seeks to provide free and low-cost financial planning resources to targeted populations.

 Financial Literacy Seminars